Branch prediction¶

 and the predicted direction is not taken, then the predicted target is overridden to be the next sequential instruction.- Return Address Stack (RAS)

-- Identified through the supplied branch type, Return instructions pop values off of the RAS to get their branch target whilst Branch-and-Link instructions push values onto the RAS, for use by a proceeding Return instruction.
+Identified through the supplied branch type, Return instructions pop values off of the RAS to get their branch target whilst Branch-and-Link instructions push values onto the RAS, for later use by the Branch-and-Link instruction’s corresponding Return instruction.

 - Static Prediction